Popular Front (Tunisia): Fundamentals

+In culture and education, it promoted academic and artistic freedom, a democratic education system and the protection of Arab identity and language.
+Values such as citizenship, solidarity and human rights were crucial for realizing a secular, democratic state.
+Overall, the Popular Front aimed to continue the revolutionary process that the Tunisians started and strengthen popular political power.

 History

-In 2011, The Tunisian Revolution saw the departure of President Zine El Abidine Ben Ali, the dissolution of his party, the Democratic Constitutional Rally, and the holding of fresh elections for the creation of a new constitution.
+In 2011, the Tunisian Revolution saw the departure of President Zine El Abidine Ben Ali, the dissolution of his party, the Democratic Constitutional Rally, and the holding of fresh elections for the creation of a new constitution.
 This saw the Tunisian political scene dominated by the Islamist Ennahda Movement, and its allies the Democratic Forum for Labour and Liberties, the Progressive Democratic Party, and the Congress for the Republic.